mkhazen/wagsrepo/cosmosdbingestwithjoinkv.md

 Note: i am using customername as the key to join all the tables.

+to update unique values as upsert
+1) Create a parition key in my case was customername
+2) create a unique key as productname in my case here

+Combination of customername and productname becomes the unique to update the row.
+Update in cosmos is replacing the whole row.

 ```
 val ConfigMap = Map(
 "Endpoint" -> scmcosmosuri,